davecheney/httpstat/README.md

 - ~~detect when `httpstat` is being piped to a file or other not tty device and disable coloured output.~~ done, thanks @amy
 - support for more CURL flags, like `-H HEADER` and `-X METHOD`.
 - spool response.Body to a temporary file.
-- Sort response headers inteligently, #18
+- Sort response headers intelligently, #18

 ## Contributing